Cryocooler: Cooling cycle

-GM-refrigerators
+Gifford-McMahon refrigerators

 Fig.5 Schematic diagram of a GM-cooler.
 V_{l} and V_{h} are buffer volumes of the compressor.
 The compression heat is removed by the cooling water of the compressor via a heat exchanger.
 The rotary valves alternatingly connect the cooler to the high- and the low-pressure sides of the compressor and runs synchronous with the displacer.

 Gifford-McMahon (GM) coolers have found widespread application in many low-temperature systems e.g. in MRI and cryopumps.
 Fig.5 is a schematic diagram.
 Helium at pressures in the 10-30 bar range is the working fluid.
 The cold head contains a compression and expansion space, a regenerator, and a displacer.
 Usually the regenerator and the displacer are combined in one body.
 The pressure variations in the cold head are obtained by connecting it periodically to the high- and low-pressure sides of a compressor by a rotating valve.
 Its position is synchronized with the motion of the displacer.
 During the opening and closing of the valves irreversible processes take place, so GM-coolers have intrinsic losses.
 This is a clear disadvantage of this type of cooler.
 The advantage is that the cycle frequencies of the compressor and the displacer are uncoupled so that the compressor can run at power-line frequency (50 or 60 Hz) while the cycle of the cold head is 1 Hz.
 In this way the swept volume of the compressor can be 50 or 60 times smaller than of the cooler.
 Basic (cheap) compressors of domestic refrigerators can be used, but one must prevent overheating of the compressor as it is not designed for helium.
 One must also prevent oil vapor from entering the regenerator by high-quality purification traps.